lakshya324/Webhook-Delivery-Service/README.md

    - API Documentation (Swagger UI): [http://localhost:8000/docs](http://localhost:8000/docs)
    - API Documentation (ReDoc): [http://localhost:8000/redoc](http://localhost:8000/redoc)

+For more details on the database schema and migrations, refer to the [Database Structure Documentation](documentation/database_structure.md).

 ### Docker Setup
 1. Build and run the application using Docker:
    ```bash